Wattful/Advanced-TF2-Trading/README.md

 BOT_ID3            The bot's steamID3
 OWNER_ID           Optional value.
 The bot "owner's" steamID64.
 Any offers from the owner will be automatically accepted.
 ```
+### Offer Checking Config object
+In the offerChecking.js file, there is an object called config.
+You **MUST** fill out this object for the bot to work.
+The values in this config are the same as those in the java config.

 # Offer logic
 Upon receiving an offer, the bot calculates the total value of both sides of the proposed trade.